 As for other things that fulfill my life, I’m a Kung Fu Instructor and Personal Trainer.
 Helping people get themselves in shape and live longer, healthier lives is extremely satisfying.
 I’ve been a martial artist for as long as I can remember and can’t imagine a life without Kung Fu.
 I run the Illawarra Kung Fu Academy which is a part of the Chan Family Choy Lee Fut system, in which I’m qualified as an International Master.

 I also enjoy photography and music.
 I play guitar (fairly badly).
 I was in a band for some years, but not any more.
 There’s simply not enough hours in a day or days in a week to do all the things I’d like to do.
 I really do miss playing in a band, though.

 I’m a keen motorcyclist.
 There is no better way to travel as far as I’m concerned and no better way to see a place.
 I’ve done thousands of kilometres all over Australia and Europe.
 My next big plan is to ride across the Nullabor.
 It’s just one of those things that needs to be done.

 I also have a deep affinity for dogs.
 My own dog, Penry, is a complete legend.

 And finally I should mention my long-suffering, ever-supportive wife, Halinka.
-Other than publicly thanking Halinka for putting up with me, I want to give her a free plug.
+Other than publicly thanking Halinka for putting up with me and being the mother of my son, I want to give her a free plug.
 She’s an outstanding artist and you can see her work on her website, halinka.com.au.